mingxzhao/docling-workshop/docs/lab-3/README.md

 This lab is a [Jupyter notebook](https://jupyter.org/).
 Please follow the instructions in [pre-work](../pre-work/README.md) to run the lab.

 This lab has two options for running.
-The first will be using Replicate, and the second will be using LM studio to run entirely locally.
+The first will be using Replicate, and the second will be using LM Studio to run entirely locally.

 ## Lab